JonathanSKent/Recommender/readme.txt

 preferences by the user without recalculating everything all over again.
 To make sure everything's still good, recalculate the user's cluster with the K-Means model applied to the user's vector.

+Step 7) Assign as recommendations for a givenecho "# Recommender" >> README.md
+git init
+git add README.md
+git commit -m "first commit"
-Step 7) Assign as recommendations for a given user the n papers of that day within the user's cluster whose vector has the least Euclidean distance to the vector of the paper.
+git remote add origin https://github.com/JonathanSKent/Recommender.git git push -u origin master user the n papers of that day within the user's cluster whose vector has the least Euclidean distance to the vector of the paper.
 This is where the clusters come into play.
 Chances are, if the paper isn't given the same cluster by the K-Means model as the user, it almost certainly won't be in the top few papers that the